 What credit card did I use?
 I had 3 options:

 My Chase Sapphire Preferred – which could give me 2 points per dollar.
-This card, if you sign up, you get 50,000 bonus points that could also get you two roundtrip tickets to Hawaii or anywhere in the US (some restrictions apply)
+This card, if you sign up, you get 60,000 bonus points that could also get you two roundtrip tickets to Hawaii or anywhere in the US (some restrictions apply, bonus is subject to change)

-But, I used my American Express Platinum card.
-For airfare purchases, this gives me 5 points per dollar.
-With your sign up, you get 60,000 Membership Reward points that’s good for travel (air, and hotel), “Platinum Card® Members enjoy Uber VIP status and $15 in Uber credits for U.S. rides each month, plus a bonus $20 in December.
-That can be up to $200 in annual Uber savings‡”
+But, I used my American Express Platinum (personal) For airfare purchases, this gives me 5 points per dollar.
+With your sign up, you get 60,000 Membership Reward points that’s good for travel (air, and hotel), “Platinum Card®

 So how great of a deal was $327?
 If this was not a mistake fare, we would’ve paid $2,757.
 Shown below is a similar flight with Japan Airlines from LA to Singapore (roundtrip).